Amirmohammadomidi/zsh/README.md

 ## Added features
   - Auto complete with case insenstivity.
   - use vim keys or arrow keys to move between files and directories provided by tab suggestions.
+### Notice
+In order to use the added features after installing the coresponding dependencies you need to uncomment lines 54-55 of your .zshrc.

 ## To make ZSH your default shell
 Execute this command :
 ```